 On June 10, 2013, plaintiff filed a motion to revoke defendant’s paternity as a “presumed father” under the Revocation of Paternity Act.
 Specifically, plaintiffs motion sought a determination that the child had been “born out of wedlock” as defined in MCL 722.1441, and she asked the trial court to vacate portions of the divorce judgment regarding custody, parenting time, and child support.
 According to plaintiffs motion, the child’s biological father was actually Joseph Witt, a man with whom plaintiff had been sexually involved during her marriage to defendant.
 Despite this extramarital relationship, plaintiff maintained that, at the time of her divorce, she believed defendant to be the child’s biological father.
 It was only after the divorce, when a family member remarked on the lack of physical resemblance between the child and defendant, that plaintiff obtained a DNA test, which established with a 99.999% certainty that Witt was the child’s biological father.

 In support of her motion, plaintiff attached an e-mail from defendant in which defendant arguably acknowledged Witt’s biological relationship to the child and stated that he believed the child should have the opportunity “to grow up knowing her real father as daddy. ...”
 In this e-mail, defendant further stated that he was prepared to waive “any legal rights” to the child.
-In addition, plaintiff provided an affidavit in
+In addition, plaintiff provided an affidavit in which she attested that Witt had acknowledged his paternity and was desirous of establishing a relationship with the child.

 Despite his remarks in the e-mail correspondence, defendant opposed plaintiffs motion to revoke his paternity.
-In opposing plaintiffs motion, defendant argued that plaintiffs characterization of defendant as a “presumed father” under the Revocation of Paternity Act was inaccurate because the divorce judgment established defendant as an “affiliated father.”
+In opposing plaintiffs motion, defendant argued that plaintiffs charaсterization of defendant as a “presumed father” under the Revocation of Paternity Act was inaccurate because the divorce judgment established defendant as an “affiliated father.”
 MCL 722.1433(2) and (4).
 As an affiliated father, defendant asserted that his paternity could not be revoked on the facts of this case because he had participated in the proceedings establishing him as an affiliated father.
-In a related argument, defendant further asserted, on the basis of principles of res judicata and equitable estoppel, that revocation of his paternity was improper because the default divorce judgment established defendant as the minor child’s father.
+In a related argument, defendant further asserted, on the basis of principles of res judicata and equitable estoppel, that revocation of his рaternity was improper because the default divorce judgment established defendant as the minor child’s father.

 II.
 REVOCATION of paternity act

-On appeal, plaintiff challenges the trial court’s dismissal of her motion to determine that the minor child was born out of wedlock and is not, in fact, defendant’s
+On appeal, plaintiff challenges the trial court’s dismissal of her motion to determine that the minor child was born out of wedlock and is not, in fact, defendant’s child.
+Specifically, she maintains defendant is a “presumed father” within the meaning of the Revocation of Paternity Act whose paternity may thus be challenged pursuant to MCL 722.1441, regardless of the fact that a divorce judgment establishing child custody, child support, and parenting time had previously been entered by the trial court.

 A. STANDARDS OF REVIEW AND RULES OF INTERPRETATION